So, you’re wondering about that little slash (/) at the end of a URL…

 In Conclusion

 Trailing slashes might seem like a minor technicality, but as we’ve seen, they can have a real impact on your website’s SEO and user experience.
-By understanding the nuances of trailing slashes, choosing a consistent approach, and implementing the technical solutions outlined in this article, you can take control of this often-overlooked detail and ensure your website is optimized for success.
+Understanding the nuances of trailing slashes, choosing a consistent approach, and implementing the technical solutions outlined in this article will help you take control of this often-overlooked detail and make sure your website is optimized for success.

 - Consistency is Key: Choose a standard (with or without trailing slashes) and apply it consistently across your entire website.